Peter Attia, M.D. | NuSI President, Director

 Saum is a senior Director of McKinsey & Company.
 His area of expertise is the healthcare sector with a special emphasis in healthcare delivery and financing.
 He leads the Provider Practice in the Americas, which covers hospital systems, physician groups, ambulatory care models, integrated delivery, and government led delivery.
 He has served over 15 major health systems across over 75 markets as well as healthcare systems globally.
 Previously, Saum held an associate clinical faculty appointment at the University of California, San Francisco.
 He received his B.S. and B.A. from University of California, Berkeley, where he received the University Medal in his year of graduation, and his M.D. from University of California, San Diego, where he was a Howard Hughes Medical Institute Fellow.
 He did his training in internal medicine and cardiology at University of California, San Francisco.

 Gary Taubes | Director

-Gary, co-Founder of the Nutrition Science Initiative, is a science and health journalist and currently a Robert Wood Johnson Foundation Independent Investigator in Health Policy Research at the U.C.
-Berkeley School of Public Health.
+Gary is co-Founder of the Nutrition Science Initiative, and a science and health journalist.
 He is the author of Why We Get Fat and Good Calories, Bad Calories.
-Gary has been a contributing correspondent for the journal Science since 1993, and has contributed articles as a freelancer to The Atlantic Monthly, The New York Times Magazine, Esquire, Slate, and numerous other publications.
+Gary has been a contributing correspondent for the journal Science, and has contributed articles as a freelancer to The Atlantic Monthly, The New York Times Magazine, Esquire, Slate, and numerous other publications.
 His 1997 book, Bad Science was a New York Times Notable Book and a finalist for the Los Angeles Times Book Awards.
 He is the only print journalist to be a three-time winner of the National Association of Science Writers science-in-society journalism award.
+He is the recipient of a Robert Wood Johnson Foundation Independent Investigator Award in Health Policy Research.
 Gary received his B.S. in physics from Harvard University, his M.S. in engineering from Stanford University, and his M.S. in journalism from Columbia University.